 What Level of DBS Check should my staff have?

 Unfortunately there is no exhaustive list which will tell you exactly what level to request based upon the job title of the employee.
 The decision to check staff rests with the employer and any sector specific guidance you have been provided.
-A useful document for assessing this can be found on the NHS Employers Website (Page 21).
+The NHS website also provides useful guidance on criminal record checking requirements for eligible roles.
 The key to making this decision will be to evaluate the role in two aspects:

 - What level of Disclosure can you request? – The first aspect is to decide what level of Disclosure you are legally entitled to request upon the employee, based upon the setting where they will work and the potential for contact with vulnerable adults and U18’s.
 To help with this process you can view the current DBS guide to eligibility and some of our webpages relating to Regulated Activity.